scoobiii/OSI8/Configures Ops Agent to collect telemetry from the app and restart Ops Agent..md

 [MUSIC PLAYING])
 7 (Intro
 0:00
-SPEAKER: We've covered using Cloud monitoring
+SPEAKER: We’ve covered using Cloud monitoring
 0:01
 in your projects.
 0:02
-But what if you're responsible for managing many projects, 0:05 and you need to unify monitoring across them?
+But what if you’re responsible for managing many projects, 0:05 and you need to unify monitoring across them?
 0:07